MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hotfixing-appsource-app.md

 ## Against which releases is a hotfix submission validated?

 When you submit a hotfix of your AppSource app, the service will automatically detect among the existing versions, which is the next version of your app that your customers will be upgraded to when their environment is upgraded to the next major/minor.
-The service will then validate your submission up to the [!INCLUDE [prod_short](includes/prod_short.md)] release for which this extension is available.
+The service then validates your submission up to the [!INCLUDE [prod_short](includes/prod_short.md)] release for which this extension is available.

 The minimum release targeted by the submission is computed based on the `application` property similar to any other submission.